Frequently Asked Questions – Streets

 Q: Can I recycle waste from my yard such as leaves, mulch,

-A: Yard waste will now be serviced by Waste Management along with your regular household trash.
+A: Yard waste will now be serviced by Rumpke along with your regular household trash.
 The City of Kettering also operates a yard debris drop off center free of charge to Kettering residents.
 Please visit our yard debris page for further information.